HuyaneMatsu/python-playground/repeat_timeout_benchmark/README.md

 Task finished in 0.0062 seconds.
 ```

-The results show, that `repeat_timeout` is indeed a super lightweight looped timeouter, as it is able to beat asyncio
+The results show, that `repeat_timeout` is indeed a super lightweight looped timeouter, as it is consistently able to
-80 times consistently.
+produce 80 times better results than asyncio.

 Note, that this is an extremely edge case scenario, but I like it.